-- The candidate should hold an MSc in physics, chemistry, nanophysics, photonics, materials science, engineering physics (or similar/equivalent). - Experience in numerical methods for quantum electrodynamics (QED) and/or quantum chemistry is an asset. - You have a good knowledge of English. - You are a dynamic and enthusiastic team player. - You have problem solving skills and are motivated to do PhD research.
+- The candidate should hold an MSc in physics, chemistry, nanophysics, photonics, materials science, engineering physics (or similar/equivalent) on September 1st 2021. - Experience in numerical methods for quantum electrodynamics (QED) and/or quantum chemistry is an asset. - You have a good knowledge of English. - You are a dynamic and enthusiastic team player. - You have problem solving skills and are motivated to do PhD research.